sapieonic/interview-helper/README.md

 - High-quality text-to-speech using OpenAI's TTS API
 - Automatic silence detection to stop recording
 - Code block highlighting in responses
+- Secure backend server to protect API keys

+## Architecture

+The application consists of two main components:

+1. **Frontend**: React application built with Vite, TypeScript, and TailwindCSS
+2. **Backend**: Express server that securely handles API calls to OpenAI and Firebase

+This architecture ensures that sensitive API keys are never exposed to the client.

 ## Setup Instructions